Federal drug convict granted compassionate release

 Chief Judge Frances Tydingco-Gatewood granted the request and reduced her 40-year prison sentence on Thursday.

-Defense attorney Leilani Lujan stated in court documents that Lee, a Black American transgender woman, was serving an eye-popping 40 years in prison for non-violent, drug-related offenses that occurred over two decades ago, on July 5, 1995.
+Defense attorney Leilani Lujan stated in court documents that Lee, a Black American transgender woman, was serving 40 years in prison for nonviolent, drug-related offenses that occurred over two decades ago, on July 5, 1995.

 Lee had pleaded guilty to attempted importation of methamphetamine and attempted possession with intent to distribute methamphetamine more than 25 years ago.